 The second most common cancer in men in the United States (after skin cancer), prostate cancer is the second leading cause of cancer-related death in men.
-An estimated 220,800 new cases of prostate cancer will be diagnosed in 2015, representing 13.3 percent of all new cancer cases.

 - Sudden urge to urinate